The (Amazingly Whimsical) Winter Garden Theatre in Toronto

 Time for picture, beginning as far back as I can go …

-↑ I couldn't help but go off on a tangent and find out what film that was showing in the theatre at the time that historic photograph was taken.
-Gary Cooper was in a silent film called "Wolf Song", with an actress named Lupe Vélez, released in 1929.
+↑ I couldn’t help but go off on a tangent and research the film that was showing in the theatre at the time that historic photograph was taken.
+Gary Cooper was in a silent film called “Wolf Song”, with an actress named Lupe Vélez, released in 1929.
 This would have been one of the last silent films made, as the first talking ones had begun around the same time.
-It turns out that Gary Cooper became romantically involved while making Wolf Song and this relationship culminated in Lupe bringing a pistol to a train station a couple of years later, and taking a shot at Gary.
+It turns out that the two actors became romantically involved while making Wolf Song and this relationship culminated in Lupe bringing a pistol to a train station a couple of years later, and taking a shot at Gary.
 Apparently she was very fiery tempered and had been given the nickname Whoopee Lupe. ↑

 ↑ The only other old photo I could find that included the theatre, this one taken in 1935, looking north from just south of Queen Street.
 You can just see the Loew’s sign up there on the right.
 On the left is The Bay, which was Simpson’s at the time.
 The rounded building is also still there, as is the one with the Heintzman Piano sign painted on it.↑

-↑ Here's one of the back of the building (on Victoria Street), taken around 1985.
+↑ Here’s one of the back of the building (on Victoria Street), taken around 1985.
 See the staircase?
 That was likely the one that the actors took up and down between the theatres, back in the vaudeville days.
-Today, as seen in the photos of us behind the theatre in my last post, that wall is flat, with no indent for the stairs.
-Instead, this is where the back-stage elevator shaft is now -- they cleverly and conveniently made use of the indented space to install that, and therefore didn't have to open up the 7 floors to The Winter Garden.↑
+Today, as seen in the photo taken behind the theatre, near the stage door, in my last post, that wall is flat, with no indent for the stairs.
+Instead, this is where the back-stage elevator shaft is now — they cleverly and conveniently made use of the indented space to install that, and therefore didn’t have to open up the 7 floors to The Winter Garden.↑

 ↑ Here’s one taken in the mid 80s.
 The first step of changes to the building, after the government purchased it, were made in preparation for a two year run of Andrew Lloyd Weber’s “Cats”.
 This show is believed to have been the first to start Canada’s Musical Theatre scene.
 In order to prepare the theatre for this show, the renovation of the lobby had been done and The Elgin Theatre retrofitted. ↑